Borderline Personality Disorder Treatment

 An initially important aspect of psychotherapy is usually contracting with the person to ensure that they do not commit suicide.
 Suicidality should be carefully assessed and monitored throughout the entire course of treatment.
 If suicidal feelings are severe, medication and hospitalization should be seriously considered.

-The most successful and effective psychotherapeutic approach to date has been Marsha Linehan’s Dialectical Behavior Therapy.
+The most successful and effective psychotherapeutic approach to date has been Marsha Linehan’s Dialectical Behavior Therapy (DBT).
+This treatment was originally developed to help chronically suicidal individuals.
+DBT combines crisis intervention support with other intervention practices that are theoretically grounded in Eastern meditative and acceptance-based philosophies.
 Research conducted on this treatment have shown it to be more effective than most other psychotherapeutic and medical approaches to helping a person to better cope with this disorder.
-It seeks to teach the client how to learn to better take control of their lives, their emotions, and themselves through self-knowledge, emotion regulation, and cognitive restructuring.
+DBT focuses on helping the client build skills in acceptance and tolerance of intense negative emotions as a means to take better control of their lives, their emotions, and themselves.
+In DBT, the therapist and client are expected to build a relationship where the therapist can help the client start to bridge the gap between “emotional” and “rational” interpretations of their world.
+In addition, client and therapist exchanges help the client negotiate a balance between acceptance and change of certain client tendencies (hence the term “dialectical”).
+The client must give the therapist permission to question/identify (in a moderately non-confrontational manner) distorted interpretations or inappropriate reactions the client may display over the course of therapy that are based on emotional reactivity rather than rational processing.
+Treatment targets are agreed upon, with self-harm taking priority.
 It is a comprehensive approach that is most often conducted within a group setting.
 Because the skill set learned is new and complex, it is not an appropriate therapy for those who may have difficulty learning new concepts.

 Like all personality disorders, borderline personality disorder is intrinsically difficult to treat.
 Personality disorders, by definition, are long-standing ways of coping with the world, social and personal relationships, handling stress and emotions, etc. that often do not work, especially when a person is under increased stress or performance demands in their lives.
 Treatment, therefore, is also likely to be somewhat lengthy in duration, typically lasting at least a year for most.